nunofachada/cmake-git-semver/README.md

 ### Usage

-The module expects the `PROJECT_NAME` variable to be set, and once done will define the following variables:
+The module expects the `PROJECT_NAME` and `GIT_EXECUTABLE` variables to be set, and once done will define the following variables:

  * `${PROJECT_NAME}_VERSION_STRING` - Version string without metadata
 such as "v2.0.0" or "v.1.2.41-beta.1".
 This should correspond to the